Rykuno/Sveltekit-BYOB-Template/README.md

 #### Backend
 * **[Hono](https://hono.dev/)**: Fast, lightweight, and built on web standards; meaning it can run anywhere you're Sveltekit app can.
 It's essentially a better, newer, and ironically more stable Express.JS.
 This provides us an extreemely good foundation to cleanly build ontop of without having to teardown first.
 It has a zod adapter for validating DTO's which can be shared with the frontend too.

+#### Dependency Injection
+* **[TSyringe](https://github.com/microsoft/tsyringe)**: Lightweight dependency injection for JS/TS.
+If you're familiar with TypeDI, this is essentially the same but actively maintained and used by Microsoft.

 ## Backend Architecture (OOP)